3 Chromosomal Disorders

 3-21 Are all people with Down syndrome intellectually disabled?

 Down syndrome is the commonest genetic cause of developmental delay and intellectual disability.
 The milestones of infants and children with Down syndrome are slow, co-ordination is poor, and language and social development are delayed.
-They are all intellectually disabled.
+They are all intellectually disabled to a greater or lesser degree.
 However, the degree of intellectual disability varies widely.
 With early and appropriate encouragement and stimulation, the level of intellectual disability can be improved.
-These children can then be mainstreamed into normal schools, although their progress will be slow and they will need special attention.
-When children with special needs, such as Down syndrome, are put in normal schools rather than special schools, this is called inclusion.
+These children can then enter mainstream schools, although their progress will be slow and they will need special attention.
+When children with special needs, such as Down syndrome, are put in mainstream schools rather than special schools, this is called ‘inclusion’.
 Whenever possible, this is the educational policy in South Africa.
+However it rarely happens.

 As adults, people with Down syndrome work well and some may find work in the open labour market or in sheltered employment.
 South Africa’s new labour laws promote the employment of people with disability.